-Below, find our tips on taking photos that will capture the attention of bidders and boost your chances of selling.
+Below, find our tips on taking photos that will capture the attention of buyers and boost your chances of selling.

 |DO: Use a simple backdrop.
 A plain, neutral, uncluttered background will make your artwork pop.
 Tip: If you don’t have a solid background, try shooting in front of a plain white sheet or poster board.||DON'T: Use patterned, cluttered or busy backdrops.

 |DO: Shoot in high resolution.
 Smartphone images generally suffice, but a digital camera can boost clarity.||DON'T: Submit a blurry photo.
 Don't use zoom; it can blur the image.|

 |DO: Fill the frame.
 Center at a straight angle so 80–90% of the frame is filled by the work.||DON'T: Crop out edges or corners of the artwork in overall photos (i.e. non-detail shots).|

 |DO: Find the right lighting.
 Diffused, natural light looks best—open curtains and blinds to let the light in.||DON'T: Use flash or take photos in dark or harsh unnatural lighting, which can obscure the image.|

 |DO: Remove opaque packaging for condition inspection.
 In order for Artsy to review the current condition of your item, we will require images of the item itself.
 Works can be photographed within the original packaging if the packaging is transparent.||DON'T: Leave the artwork sealed in opaque packaging.
 A virtual inspection of the artwork itself is is necessary before Artsy can approve your item for sale.